PaulHiemstra/exxample_ml_project/README.md

 - `train.py` the training script that is used to train the model when running from the CLI when running on a server.

 # Work with the repo
+- Focus is that the repo contains all that is needed to run the analysis:
+    - Docker file to run the analysis from the CLI on a server.
+    - .devcontainer.json file that also uses this dockerfile to run the same analysis locally.

 ### Locally using VS Code
 The use case here is more interactive use as the local GPU is bound to be less powerful than the remote one.